Become a Member

 "The Ford Family Foundation joined ECFC because we know we have more to learn and share about partnering effectively with: individuals caring for/educating young children, non-profits, philanthropic peers and the public sector on issues related to school readiness.
 We also believe that we have a unique perspective to share about working in rural communities."

-ECFC's annual membership contributions* are based on a foundation's total annual grantmaking budget:
+Annual contributions are based on each foundation’s total annual grantmaking budget and include: